michaelaklin/retrodesign/README.md

 ## Addendum

 _Addendum_: there exists another ado file computing Gelman and Carlin's type S and M errors.
 This ado, written by Daniel Klein, can be obtained with _ssc install rdesigni_.
-His code allows to run several tests at the same time, which is not feasible with _retrodesign_ (it is also much more elegant!).
+His code allows to run several tests at the same time, which is not feasible with _retrodesign_ (his code is also much more elegant!).
 However, it does not produce all the quantities of interest mentioned by Gelman and Carlin.

 ## Acknowledgments